itcreativeusa/Generate--pass-easy/README.md

 Github link
 https://github.com/itcreativeusa/Generate-pass-easy

-This Generate pass easy application was created as a bootcamp everyweek student challege.
+This application was created as a bootcamp everyweek student challege.
 This website is a HTML, CSS, JS random password generator page.

+Generator password is easy to use, simply press the "Generete password" button and  follow application instuctions in a pop-up window.

+Generate-pass-easy application may generete passwords from 8 to 128 characters including special characters, lowercase & uppercase letters.

 ## Table of Contents (Optional)